picandocodigo/List-Category-Posts/readme.txt

 * **content** - Show the full content of the post.
 Default is 'no'.
 Ex: [catlist content=yes]

-* **catlink** - Show the link to the category.
+* **catlink** - Show the title of the category with a link to the category.
 Use the template system to customize its display using the variable $cat_link_string.
 Default is 'no'.
 Ex: [catlist catlink=yes].

-Since version 0.2, List Category Posts includes a sidebar widget.
-It works pretty much the same as the plugin itself.
+* **comments** - Show comments count for each post.
+Default is 'no'.
+Ex: [catlist comments=yes].

-Your comments and feedback are welcome at: http://picandocodigo.net/programacion/wordpress/list-category-posts-wordpress-plugin-english/
+Your comments and feedback are welcome at: http://foro.picandocodigo.net/viewforum.php?f=28

-**New Code is welcome** :D
+**New Code is welcome too** :D

 == Frequently Asked Questions ==
 * **Instructions** on how to use the plugin: http://foro.picandocodigo.net/viewtopic.php?f=28&t=251
+* **Template system** how to customize the way the posts are shown: http://foro.picandocodigo.net/viewtopic.php?f=28&t=253
 * **Support forum** & **New feature requests**: http://foro.picandocodigo.net/viewforum.php?f=28

 == Upgrade Notice ==